“Studying Martial Arts has been a labor of love. Like many of my fellow nominees, Martial Arts is something I do every day of my life"

 I began studies at Foothill College in Los Altos Hills, CA after High School.
 I had to take PE credits and decided to take a Martial Arts class.
 I wanted to take Kung Fu since my heritage is Chinese but only Tai Chi and Karate were offered.
 I chose Karate classes then joined Pacific Coast Karate which was taught by the same instructor.
 The first person to inspire my training in Karate was my friend Juna.
 She trained in Karate in Japan and had this explosive power in each of her moves.
 I decided at that point that I wanted to be as powerful in Karate.
 There were many other inspirational instructors during my thirteen years with Pacific Coast Karate.
 I was able to train in seminars with great Senseis like Kazu Yokoda, Hirokazu Kanazawa, Hidetaka Nishiyama, Eric Roberts and Brian Keast.
 Training with great Senseis greatly impacted my drive to study Martial Arts because I realized I wanted to become a respected instructor for future generations.
 I decided to learn as much as I could about multiple Martial Arts styles.
 I studied, read books, watched movies and videos in Wing Chun, Kung Fu, Grappling, Tai Chi – anything that would enhance my abilities.
 With the knowledge and abilities I collected, I started my own style of Martial Arts, calling it Chang Tai Do Karate & Fitness, Inc. I wanted to learn more about the roots of Karate and Kung Fu so I decided to take a journey to China with a few of my students.
 I had the opportunity & privilege to train multiple times with Shaolin Warrior Monks at the Shaolin Temple in China.

 Michael Huey began his martial arts career at the age of 11.
 He studied Shotokan Karate under Kancho John Chang for over ten years.
 Throughout those ten years training under Chang Tai Do Karate &Fitness, Michael has attained his Shodan(First Degree) and Nidan(Second Degree Black Belt).
-Since Michael has been with Chang Tai Do for more than ten years, he has participated in various activities for his group, such as competing in tournaments and promoting martial arts since he believes that teaching martial arts in the community will help build a safer and better environment for our community.
+Since Michael has been with Chang Tai Do for more than fifteen years, he has participated in various activities for his group, such as competing in tournaments and promoting martial arts since he believes that teaching martial arts in the community will help build a safer and better environment for our community.

 Michael is currently working as technical support agent for 22Miles Inc. and is the builder of this fantastic website.